ome/omero-documentation/README.rst

   folder,
 * the shared configuration and themes are under the ``common`` folder.

+**However, the formats and contributing docs are only maintained on the develop branch.**

 The structure of each documentation folder follows the Sphinx system guidelines.
 A quick overview: